Opiates and Morphine

 Opiates and morphine are two types of drugs that belong to a category called opioids.
-These drugs and medications are derived from the opium plant itself, synthesized to do what opium does or are partially synthesized and plant extract.
-They are meant to deal with very severe types of pain that cannot be handled in any other fashion.
-The problem with this is that they help pain, but are very, very addictive.
-This is very big issue with some people, as they become dependent on the drug, or like the high and take it for fun.
+These drugs and medications are derived from the opium plant itself.
+Synthesized to do what opium does, or partially synthesized with plant extract.
+They were meant to deal with very severe types of pain that could not be handled in any other fashion.
+The problem with this is that they help with pain but are very, very addictive.
+This is a very big issue for some people, as they become dependent on the drug.
+Like the high and take it for fun.

 Morphine has a long history that is mostly steeped in war.
-This is the drug they give to people when they are dying so that they feel no pain as they pass when there is nothing that can be done for them during war time.
-This is also the drug that they give to older people who are passing so that they may do it peacefully and painless.
-It can be given for pain, but is rarely prescribed and normally only given in the hospital for very bad trauma due to its nature.
-Very little bits of it can be lethal and it is very easy to overdose on.
-When it is in a person’s system it acts just like heroin does, causing a person to “nod out” and be very clumsy.
+This is the drug they give to people when they are dying.
+So that they feel no pain as they pass.
+When there is nothing that can be done for them during wartime.
+This is also the drug that they give to older people who are passing so that they may do it peacefully and painlessly.
+It can be given for pain, but it is rarely prescribed and is normally only given in the hospital for very bad trauma due to its nature.
+Very little bits of it can be lethal, and it is very easy to overdose on.
+When it is in a person’s system, it acts just like heroin does, causing a person to “nod out” and be very clumsy.

 Opiates are very dangerous medications that can help a great number of people.
-They are very addictive and people normally get hooked on them because of the way that they make a person feel.
-They do not just reduce pain they produce a high effect.
-This effect makes a person feel good but also makes them very clumsy, drowsy and causes reaction time to be greatly reduced.
+They are very addictive, and people normally get hooked on them because of the way that they make them feel.
+They do not just reduce pain; they produce a high effect.
+This effect makes a person feel good but also makes them very clumsy and drowsy and causes their reaction time to be greatly reduced.
 Due to this fact, people who abuse these types of medications can be a hassle to work with.

 Just like heroin

-Just like heroin, these types of addicts may need additional care, more so than others.
-They may need very closely watched when they are around others, as their behavior can be violent and unpredictable, especially when they are out of their drug.
-They also may be very slow and have a bad reaction time.
+Just like heroin addicts, these types of addicts may need additional care, more so than others.
+They may need to be very closely watched when they are around others, as their behavior can be violent and unpredictable, especially when they are high.
+They may also be very slow and have a bad reaction time.
 This can pose issues in everyday life for them as well as others.
 Heroin and opiate addicts can be a huge problem to deal with.

 What kinds of places help opiate addicts?

 There are places like rehabilitation centers that help people who are addicted to opiates.
-There are also places called pain clinics that help with people who are addicted opiates.
+There are also places called pain clinics that help people who are addicted to opiates.
 These places need to have a way to help these addicts, but they also need to have a way to monitor them.
-Most of these programs cannot work if the user is still using, this is where Ovus Medical comes into play.
+Most of these programs cannot work if the user is still using them; this is where ovusmedical.com comes into play.

-If you are looking for bulk orders of drugs testing supplies look no further than ovusmedical.com.
-It is their goal to provide you with the highest quality drug testing supplies at the lowest possible wholesale prices.
-Our 12 panel cups are a CLIA waived and FDA approved POC (Point-of-Care) urinalysis cup.
+If you are looking for bulk orders of drug testing supplies, look no further than ovusmedical.com.
+It is their goal to provide you with the highest-quality drug testing supplies at the lowest possible wholesale prices.
+Our 12-panel cups are CLIA-waived and FDA-approved POC (Point-of-Care) urinalysis cups.
 It is designed to be both cost-efficient and reliable.

-If you need at test that is easier to read than our 12-panel test, and are only looking for testing supplies for a few drugs, you may check out the 6 panel cups.
-These cups are the exact same as the 12 panel cups, they just test for fewer elements.
-Results are instant of the 6 Panel Drug Test Cups are viewable in as little as two minutes or less, although it is recommended that you assess the urine specimen five minutes after the drug test has been taken.
+These cups are the exact same as the 12-panel cups; they just test for fewer elements.
+The instant results of the 5-panel drug test cup are viewable in as little as two minutes or less, although it is recommended that you assess the urine specimen five minutes after the drug test has been taken.
 Do not wait longer than eight minutes to interpret the result.
-Store the drug testing cup in a temperature-regulated room between 36 degrees and 78 degrees Fahrenheit and do not remove the drug test cups from their seals until they’re ready for use.
+Store the drug testing cup in a temperature-regulated room between 36 and 78 degrees Fahrenheit, and do not remove the drug test cups from their seals until they’re ready for use.